55 "Brave or Stupid?" Adults can stand up to bullies too.

-And about that time Eva came around the car and asked, “Is there something wrong?”
+And about that time Becky came around the car and asked, “Is there something wrong?”

 I replied with, “No, nothing wrong.
 These nice gentlemen were just asking directions and I told them where to go.”
-And with that Eva got in the car.
+And with that Becky got in the car.

 As we pulled out of our parking place, the well dressed man and woman were walking out of the store.
 I pulled up and stopped in front of him, window still down, and I said, “Good evening to you and your lovely lady.”
 When he asked if he knew me, I simply told him, “No, but you should keep your pets on their leashes.”